-A management style that closely scrutinises or controls the work of subordinates, micromanagement is one of the lowest levels of leadership.
+It's one of the management styles that closely scrutinises or controls the work of subordinates, micromanagement is one of the lowest levels of leadership styles .

 Micromanagement is a style that usually stems from a manager's lack of trust in their employees.
 When someone begins to micromanage their workers, they do so believing it's the only way to succeed.